Photo of the School Garden at Rosewood Elementary

 The District is taking a national leadership role in making meaningful connections with nature part of the daily lives of the children it serves.
 Its Early Education Center Nature Explore Classrooms are designed to enable the District's youngest learners to acquire a deep, hands-on understanding of the natural world.
 The classrooms feature learning stations with hands-on activities, music, climbing and crawling, building, art, and gardening.
 The outdoor classroom experience has proven to be transformative -- children are calmer and more focused on learning, have fewer injuries and improved problem-solving skills.
-Currently, there are nature explore gardens at three of the District's Early Educational Centers (4th Street, Arminta, Brooklyn, Canoga Park, Gardena, Glassell Park, Escalante, Mikes) with another 3 approved and 10 in planning.
+Currently, there are nature explore gardens at eight of the District's Early Educational Centers (4th Street, Arminta, Brooklyn, Canoga Park, Gardena, Glassell Park, Escalante, Mikes) with another 3 approved and 10 in planning.
 LAUSD won the 2014 Arbor Day Awards' Rachel Carson Award for its work in implementing Nature Explore Classrooms.

 National Wildlife Federation Schoolyard Habitats